Scary stuff. Really scary stuff.

 This is an Audience Reaction, so leave it on YMMV and Nightmare Fuel tabs and don't get too worked up about what specifically goes into it — what's Nightmare Retardant for one person may well be Nightmare Fuel for another.
 Focus on what frightens you, not what you think may or may not frighten someone else.

 Tropes used to invoke this feeling are Horror Tropes.
 Tropes about the emotion of fear itself are Fear Tropes.
 If it is unintentionally scary, it's Accidental Nightmare Fuel.
 If it is meant to scare but fails to deliver, and becomes hilarious instead, it devolves into Nightmare Retardant.
+If this is Played for Laughs, this turns into Lightmare Fuel.
 Characters that are this In-Universe are The Dreaded.

 The aftermath of frightening moments, such as death or trauma or violence inflicted upon likable characters, can easily overlap with Tear Jerker.
 For examples where this trope comes about as the result of Fridge Logic rather than anything occurring onscreen, please see Fridge Horror.

 All Nightmare Fuel examples should be specific and provide details.
 Don't write in first person.

 - This is a page whose name is intended to be taken more literally than most.
 It's not enough for material to be scary; to truly qualify, it has to be frightening enough to legitimately unnerve/disturb the viewer, with actually being nightmare-inducing as the ultimate endpoint.

 - Good signs that something IS Nightmare Fuel include if: